 Born from a completely new idea, the super clean zone creator KOACH helps realize quality improvement, yield improvement and cost reduction via high cleanliness and low power consumption.

-The development engineers of KOACH received the Prime Minister's Award (top honor) in the 6th Monodzukuri Nippon Grand Awards in recognition of its unique features and substantial benefits.
+The development engineers of KOACH received the Prime Minister's Award (top honor) in the 6th Monodzukuri Nippon Grand Awards in recognition of its unique features and substantial benefits and its installation is progressing across various industries, including semiconductors.